Get Your Round 1 Offer

 When you apply to high school in New York City, you have a wide range of choices.
 We offer more than 700 programs at over 400 high schools.
 There are two paths to high school admissions.

 - High school.
 You can apply to 12 high school programs with your high school application.
-Submit your application online by December 14, 2018.
+Submit your application online or through a school counselor.

 - Specialized high schools.
 The specialized high schools use a separate admissions process: students test or audition to apply.
 Registration to test or audition for these schools is now closed.